-As one of the best examples of a castle from the era, it was declared a UNESCO world heritge in 1994.
+As one of the best examples of a castle from the era, it was declared a UNESCO world heritage in 1994.

-The castle is divided into two main areas – The main circle of defence (Honmaru) and the secondary circle of defence (Ninomaru).
+The castle is divided into two main areas – The main circle of defense (Honmaru) and the secondary circle of defense (Ninomaru).

 Ninomaru houses the Ninomaru Palace which served as the main residence and audience chambers when the Shogun was in Kyoto.
 It is open to the public.

 Honmaru originally featured a 5-story castle which burned down in the 1800s and was never rebuilt.
 The Honmaru Palace is only opened to the public on special occasions.

 Nijo Castle is open from 8:45-17:00 (admission until 16:00) and the Ninomaru Palace from 9:00-16:00.
 It closes on Tuesdays in Jan, Jul, Aug and Dec (or following day if Tue is a national holiday) as well as December 26 to January 4 for New Years.
 English audio guides are available for ￥500.
 The entrance fee is ￥600 but users with disabilities may get in free with identification or the staff’s discretion.

 The nearest station to Nijo Castle is Nijojo-mae on the Kyoto Subway’s Tozai line.
 There is an elevator to the station at Exit #1 and an elevator down to the tracks.
 Accessible toilets are available near Exit #3.
 (Click here for a diagram of the station.)
 The castle is located across the street from Exit #1.